konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 **Important:** Read through [Kubernetes' documentation on accessing multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
 This document references **src** and **dest** contexts that refer to the clusters created using the minikube startup scripts above.

-If you are working in your own environment, or use kind (`kind-src` and `kind-dest`), you will need to modify the commands below to reference the correct cluster context.
+When working in the home environment, or use kind (`kind-src` and `kind-dest`), modify the commands below to reference the correct cluster context.

 ### 1. Deploy the Guestbook application in the source cluster